coreemu/core/docs/install.md

 cd core
 # install dependencies to run installation task
 ./setup.sh
-# run the following or add ~/.local/bin to PATH
+# run the following or open a new terminal
-python3 -m pipx ensurepath
+source ~/.bashrc
 # Ubuntu
 inv install
 # CentOS